2Cellos (album)

-2Cellos is the self-titled debut studio album by Croatian cello duo, 2Cellos.
+2Cellos is the debut studio album by Croatian cello duo 2Cellos.
 It was released on June 10, 2011, worldwide, through Sony Masterworks.
 The album peaked at number 1 on the US Billboard Top Classical Albums chart.

 Critical reception

 Chad Grischow of IGN Music called the duo's Nirvana cover "astonishing" and the U2 covers "nothing short of magical."
 However, he was unimpressed by "The Resistance," and wrote that "'Viva La Vida' is too obvious a choice" for their debut album.

 Ultimate-Guitar.com, commented on the album's choice of songs as "eclectic ... but the cellists handle a good number of genres easily."
 The site attributed the album's quality to the fact that the "duo's approach to the majority of the songs is more about texture or a percussive quality ... against flashy, over-the-top tracks."